zy969/streaming-data-quality-validation/README.md

     docker-compose logs
     ```

+6. To track the real-time logs of the running consumer:
+    ```bash
+    docker-compose logs -f consumer
+    ```

-6. To stop and remove containers:
+7. To stop and remove containers:
     ```bash
     docker-compose down
     ```